catmorbid/cybergod-mkdocs/docs/systems/combat.md

 `Damage Class 5+, Dead`

 Brains blown out, body blown to pieces, multiple gunshot wounds at point blank range, decapitation.
 Anything nasty enough to take your life away immediately.
-There's no way to survive from this.
+There's no way to survive from this. **Note**: Overkill can only occur through enough damage scale, not as consequence of wound *overflow*

 ### Damage Scale